 - any other picture you would like to share with us and why?

-15. What key people in your life, (on or off of dA) have been inspirations to you, or has supported you, as an artist?
+14. What key people in your life, (on or off of dA) have been inspirations to you, or has supported you, as an artist?
 You can also tell us why, if you want.

+This guys is doing solid work that looks quite unique.
+He deserves more followers.
+Go +fav him!
 16. Is there something else you would like to tell to the fans of Tolkien and your art?

 Thanks for encouraging me!
 Now and then I still think about quitting, though I'm perfectly aware that I'm not capable to.
 The urge to paint is as part of my nature as the temptation to give up.
 And sometimes the silver lining that makes a world of difference is that one stranger taking a minute of their time to appreciate something I made, having no idea how much that tiny push is important to keep me going.Thank you for your time and answers!